Unit 4 - Big Data and Privacy (Last update: October 2016)

-Students begin this lesson by investigating some of the world’s biggest data breaches to get a sense for how frequently data breaches happen within companies and organizations, and what kinds of data and information is lost or given up.
-Afterwards, students will use the Data Privacy Lab tool to investigate just how easily they could be uniquely identified with a few seemingly innocuous pieces of information.
-At the conclusion of the lesson, students will research themselves online to determine just how much someone could learn about them by conducting the same searches and “connecting the dots.”
+Students investigate some of the world’s biggest data breaches to get a sense for how frequently data breaches happen what kinds of data is lost or stolen.
+Students use the Data Privacy Lab tool to investigate just how easily they could be uniquely identified with a few seemingly innocuous pieces of information.

 Teacher Links: Answer Key | Answer Key Student Links: Worksheet | Widget | Worksheet | Code Studio Page | Video | Resource |

-OptionalIn this lesson, students examine a classic problem in computer science, the Traveling Salesperson Problem (TSP).
+Students examine a well-known computationally hard problem in computer science, the Traveling Salesperson Problem (TSP).
 Students solve small instances of the problem, try to formulate algorithms to solve it, and discuss why these algorithms take a long time for computers (and humans) to compute.
-Students see how the TSP grows in size much faster than the problem of adding characters to a password.
-Even though we use encryption to motivate a desire to learn about computationally hard problems, they are valuable to know about, in and of themselves.
-This lesson covers some territory about how we reason formally and mathematically about algorithms and figuring out how “hard” something is for a computer to do.

 Teacher Links: Student Links: Worksheet